 Due Dates: Tax returns and payments are due on the 1st and late after the 20th day of the month following each reporting period.
-If the 20th falls on a Saturday, Sunday, or a state or federal holiday, your tax return must be received electronically, postmarked, or hand delivered on the first business day following the 20th.
+If the 20th falls on a Saturday, Sunday, or a state or federal holiday, your tax return must be received electronically, postmarked, or hand-delivered on the first business day following the 20th.

-Due Dates for Electronic Payments: To avoid penalty and interest, you must initiate your electronic payment and receive a confirmation number no later than 5 p.m.
-ET on the business day prior to the 20th.
+Due Dates for Electronic Payments: To avoid penalty and interest, you must initiate electronic payment and receive a confirmation number no later than 5:00 p.m., ET, on the business day prior to the 20th.
 Keep the confirmation number in your records.
-For a list of deadlines for initiating electronic payments on time, visit floridarevenue.com/forms, select the eServices section, and then select the current year Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659).
+For a list of deadlines for initiating electronic payments on time, visit

 Due Date Reminders: If you file your paper returns monthly or quarterly, you can sign up to receive an email every reporting period, reminding you of the due date.
 Visit floridarevenue.com/dor/subscribe.
+Electronic filers will receive due date reminders without using the subscription service.